How we source our cancer statistics

 Each year the NCRI publishes its annual report which gives updated information on the number of cancers diagnosed in Ireland as well as the number of cancer survivors and survival rates.

-Actual data collected and published by the NCRI tends to lag three to four years behind the current year.
-However, their most recent report provides estimated annual incidence figures for each main cancer type on a national scale for the period 2015-2017.
+The NCRI's most recent report provides estimated annual incidence figures for each main cancer type on a national scale for the period 2016-2018.
 It is these figures which you will find in the cancer information pages on cancer.ie, as well as in our press releases and news webpages.

 Current estimates state that more than 40,000 people in Ireland get cancer each year.
 This figure is comprised of both invasive and non-invasive tumours, as well as non-melanoma skin cancers.